WKOK

 WKOK (1070 AM) is a commercial radio station in Sunbury, Pennsylvania.
-It is owned by Sunbury Broadcasting Corporation and it broadcasts a combination News, Talk and Sports radio format.
+It is owned by Sunbury Broadcasting Corporation and it broadcasts a combination news, talk and sports radio format.
 The radio studios and transmitter are on County Line Road in Selinsgrove.

 By day, WKOK transmits 10,000 watts non-directional.
-As 1070 AM is a clear channel frequency reserved for Class A KNX Los Angeles, to avoid interference with KNX and other stations on 1070, WKOK must reduce power at night to 1,000 watts and uses a directional antenna with a five-tower array.
+As 1070 AM is a clear channel frequency reserved for Class A station KNX in Los Angeles, to avoid interference with KNX and other stations on 1070, WKOK must reduce power at night to 1,000 watts and uses a directional antenna with a five-tower array.

 Programming

 On weekdays, WKOK has news blocks and local talk in morning and afternoon drive time, including forecasts from Accuweather and updates from CBS News Radio.
 Middays feature two nationally syndicated programs, The Dan Patrick Show and The Ramsey Show with Dave Ramsey.
 Before sunrise on weekday mornings, This Morning, America's First News with Gordon Deal is heard.
 Two local talk shows on the station are On The Mark, discussing local news, and The Steve Jones Show, discussing Penn State University sports.
 In evenings and overnights, WKOK airs Fox Sports Radio.

 On weekend mornings, WKOK has a three-hour news block.
 A nationally syndicated technology show, hosted by Kim Komando, is heard middays on Saturdays.
-Middays on Sundays feature the CBS News Weekend Roundup and Meet The Press.
+Middays on Sundays feature Meet The Press.
 During weekend afternoons, evenings and overnights, the station joins Fox Sports Radio.

 The station broadcasts Penn State Nittany Lions football and basketball games, as well as Shikellamy High School football, wrestling and basketball games.

 History

 Bucknell University

-The Federal Radio Commission granted Bucknell University in Lewisburg, Pennsylvania, a license for a radio station on November 6, 1925 (per FCC History Cards).
-The original call sign was WJBU.
-It was originally broadcast on 1420 kHz with 100 watts.
+The United States Department of Commerce granted Bucknell University in Lewisburg, Pennsylvania, a license for a radio station on November 6, 1925 (per FCC History Cards).
+The original call sign, randomly issued from a sequential list, was WJBU.
+It originally transmitted on 1420 kHz with 100 watts.

 The station was reassigned to 1400 kHz on September 3, 1927.
 It moved again, this time to 1210 kHz on December 28, 1928.
 By the 1930s, the university decided to divest of the station and offer it to a commercial broadcaster.